bguesman/docsify-test/docs/quickstart/quickstart.md

 **Delete any sun or moon directional lights that you have set up.** Expanse will add new ones for you.

+> We'll be using the default HDRP project with an empty scene from `2020.1.17.f1` in this tutorial, but any project, **provided it's an HDRP project in version 2020.1.17 or higher**, should work.

 <div class="img-block">
     <div class="img-row">
         <div class="img-col"><img style="width:40%" src="img/quickstart/delete_sky_fog.jpg"/></div>